Aliyar4061/mnist-web-app/README.md

 Test Accuracy: 99.10%
 ```

-The model is saved as:
+The trained model is saved as:

 ```text
 backend/model.pth